x

 Supplemental Curriculum

-Beyond a deep focus in classical ballet training, Summer Dance Program also encourages students to expand their understanding of the dance world.
-As the ballet industry itself continues to broaden and expand, so must dancers.
-As such, while specific offerings may vary for each level, students can likely expect to have many of the following “supplemental” classes each week:
+Summer Dance Program encourages students to expand their understanding of the dance world.
+As the ballet industry itself continues to broaden, so must dancers.
+As such, while specific offerings may vary for each level, students can expect many of the following “supplemental” classes each week:

 • Character